Tarequzzaman/bangladesh-geocode-update/README.md

 Below I have added the usages of this json files on python:

-1. Read the json files
+1. Read the json files:

    Read the division